Fat Leonard scandal: Corruption prevention

-Two of those who were involved in the investigation and prosecution became finalists for the 2019 Service to America medals.
-They were Mark Pletcher, an assistant U.S. attorney for the southern district of California who worked on the case for six years and Jim McWhirter of the Office of Inspector General (OIG) at the Defense Criminal Investigative Service (DCIS).
+In 2019, Assistant U.S. Attorney Mark Pletcher of the Southern District of California and Special Agent Jim McWhirter of the Defense Criminal Investigative Service, both of whom were involved in the investigation and prosecution, became finalists for the Service to America medals.

 Similar corruption

 Similar details of a ship husbandry corruption case similar to "Fat Leonard" but centered in Korea were aired in July 2019.
-The Department of Justice has charged Sung-Yol “David” Kim, head of DK Marine Service, with counts of conspiracy and bribery, according to pleadings filed with the Eastern District of Michigan.
+The Ministry of Justice has charged Sung-Yol “David” Kim, head of DK Marine Service, with counts of conspiracy and bribery, according to pleadings filed with the Eastern District of Michigan.
 The case also alleged cover-ups and coordination to obscure the overcharges.